cypress-io/cypress-documentation/source/guides/guides/command-line.md

 # Installation

-This Guide assumes you've already read our {% url 'Installing Cypress' installing-cypress %} guide and installed Cypress as an `npm` module.
+This guide assumes you've already read our {% url 'Installing Cypress' installing-cypress %} guide and installed Cypress as an `npm` module.
+After installing you'll be able to execute all of the commands below.

-After installing you'll be able to execute all of the following commands.
+You can alternatively require and run Cypress as a node module using our {% url "Module API" module-api %}.

 {% note warning %}
 For brevity we've omitted the full path to the cypress executable in each command.